Tres-cool/SPL-Cool/README.md

 The SPL-Cool is not designed as a race to buy as many carbon credits as possible to fulfill carbon offsetting claims.
 The SPL-Cool is designed to remove carbon permanently, while providing early funding to scale tech-based carbon removal solutions.
 The SPL-Cool is a push for beyond status quo, beyond offsetting - to spark a carbon removal revolution, change the way we act and make sure the world has the solutions needed to cool our planet.

 **Join us on-piste:**
 Discover more about SPL-Cool at erc-cool.org.
-Continually evolving with best practices, ERC-Cool aims to proliferate carbon removal and create the kind of climate action everyone wants to be a part of.
+Continually evolving with best practices, ERC-Cool and SPL-Cool aim to proliferate carbon removal and create the kind of climate action everyone wants to be a part of.
 Feel free to reach out with any questions.

 **License:**
 We want that ability available to all without permission, this is an open source project, released under the MIT License.

 **Disclaimer:**
-Tres Cool is not liable for any outcomes from using ERC-Cool.
+Tres Cool is not liable for any outcomes from using ERC-Cool and SPL-Cool.
 Always DYOR.
 We're here to innovate, not litigate!

-**ERC-Cool is more than code; it's cool.
+**SPL-Cool is more than code; it's cool.
 Implementing it into your project says a lot about you.**